 Minimally Invasive Treatment for MS Patients

-Endovascular therapy or angioplasty is the nonsurgical procedure of threading a thin tube into a vein or artery to open blocked or narrowed blood vessels.
+Synopsis: Endovascular therapy or angioplasty is the nonsurgical procedure of threading a thin tube into a vein or artery to open blocked or narrowed blood vessels.
 SIR Foundation sets research priorities for minimally invasive treatments for MS patients.

 Main DigestSIR Foundation sets research priorities for minimally invasive treatments for MS patients.